Dwood15/node-blessed/README.md

 perfectly centered horizontally and vertically.

-__NOTE__: It is recommend you use either `smartCSR` or `fastCSR` as a `node-blessed.screen` option.
+__NOTE__: It is recommend you use either `smartCSR` or `fastCSR` as a `blessed.screen` option.
 This will enable CSR when scrolling text in elements or when manipulating lines.

 ``` js